 - Certificate scope: Your certificate's scope will include the certified species handled and the activities carried out in relation to certified seafood.
-Scope activities are defined in a table at the end of this guide. - Products in scope: Not all your seafood products need to be MSC/ASC certified to proceed with Chain of Custody certification. - Sites in your certificate: Every location that is taking physical possession or legal ownership of certified product must be included in the certificate.
-These locations (facilities, plants, warehouses, offices) are called sites in the Standard. - Certificate types for the Default Standard: Certification of one site is called a single-site certificate.
-Certification of more than one site is called a multi-site certificate.
+Scope activities are defined in a table at the end of this guide. - Products in scope: Not all your seafood products need to be MSC certified to proceed with Chain of Custody certification. - Sites in your certificate: Every location that is taking physical possession or legal ownership of certified product must be included in the certificate.
+These locations (facilities, plants, warehouses, offices) are called sites in the Standard.